tdavis0831/i-was-speaking-blog/content/blog/python_list_1/inedx.md

 I can’t stop thinking about this and processing this.
 I can’t stop thinking that the only expectations that I have on my skills at this time are the ones that I have placed on myself.
 The only person is ever disappointed by my work is me.
 The only person to feel negatively about the code I write is me.
 I have, not once, encountered another human (to my face) tell me that my work was bad, inadequate, below expectation or anything of the sort.

 Wow.

->Your value doesn't decrease based on
->someone's inability to see your worth,
->even if that someone is you.

 In the past 12 months, I have gone from someone that didn’t even know what a programming language was and now I am able to code in multiple languages, use many libraries and frameworks, I have created more than one website, am weeks from completing a full stack coding boot camp and continually give back the knowledge that was given to me.
 How could I possibly be disappointed in all that I have accomplished this year?